Bringing INNOVATION

 VISION

-David and Barbara Roux founded the Initiative for Digital Engineering and Life Sciences (IDEALS) in 2018 to create a graduate education institute and bring it to Portland, where over time it could become a force for innovation and job creation.
-In 2020, they announced a $100 million donation to Northeastern University to establish the Roux Institute in Portland, Maine.
+David and Barbara Roux founded the Initiative for Digital Engineering and Life Sciences (IDEALS) in 2018 to create a graduate education institute in Portland, where over time it could become a force for innovation and create opportunity for Maine people.
+In 2020, they announced a $100 million donation to establish the Roux Institute at Northeastern University in Portland, Maine.

 WATERFRONT ACCESS